edcres/gym-routine/README.md

   - The user can type in the value of the reps, weight, and the name of the workout
     - User input is saved to the dabase every time the user types
 - In edit mode, workouts can be clicked to be deleted or edited in the edit screen
-- Press the floating actin button to add a new workout
+- Press the floating action button to add a new workout

 ---